-Figure 8-S-23.
+Figure 8-S-22.
 Dimensioned Drawing of a Spark Plug Heat Exchange System A heat exchange system is used to regulate the temperature of the burner inlet air and fuel as the flow rate of each is dependent upon the density of the air and fuel.
-A schematic of a suitable heat exchange system is displayed in figure 8-S-24.
+A schematic of a suitable heat exchange system is displayed in figure 8-S-23.
 The ice bath can be constructed from an insulated cooler or a chest freezer with temperature control capability.
 The fuel travels through coiled copper tubing in the ice bath and out to the burner.
 The air is cooled in a heat exchanger, such as McMaster-Carr part number 43865K78, which has ice water traveling through the outer shell, removing heat from the air.
 The ice water is circulated in a closed-loop from the cooler to the heat exchanger by means of a submersible pump.
 The exact dimensions of the copper coils and the flowrate of the water pump will be dependent upon the particular conditions in the laboratory.
 Alternate methods such as active heating and cooling systems can be used, allowing greater precision, but may be more costly.
+Water Pump

-Figure 8-S-24.
-Schematic of Air/Fuel Heat Exchange System Burner Cone A $12\pm0.125$ -inch ( $305\pm3$ -mm) burner extension cone is fitted to the end of the draft tube.
+Figure 8-S-23.
+Schematic of Air/Fuel Heat Exchange System Burner Cone A $12 \pm 0.125$ -inch $(305 \pm 3$ -mm) burner extension cone is fitted to the end of the draft tube.
 The cone is constructed from 16 gauge American Iron and Steel Institute (AISI) type 310 stainless steel.
-The cone exit plane must be $6\pm0.250$ inches ( $152\pm6$ mm) high and $11\pm0.250$ inches ( $280\pm6$ mm) wide, with a thickness of $0.065\pm0.015$ inch ( $1.65\pm0.375$ mm).
-See figures 8-S-25 and figure 8-S-26 for detailed drawings.
+The cone exit plane must be $6 \pm 0.250$ inches $(152 \pm 6 \text{ mm})$ high and $11 \pm 0.250$ inches $(280 \pm 6 \text{ mm})$ wide, with a thickness of $0.0625 \pm 0.015$ inch $(1.59 \pm 0.381 \text{ mm})$ .
+Refer to figures 8-S-24 and figure 8-S-25 for detailed drawings.
 The hot and cold cycling that occurs during typical testing can cause the cone exit plane dimensions to shift due to warpage.
-It is critical to check the exit plane dimensions to ensure they remain within the specified tolerances.
+It is critical to periodically check the cone exit plane dimensions to ensure they remain within the specified tolerances.
+It is recommended this check be performed at the beginning and end of each day the burner is operated.
+A cone found to be out of tolerance should be repaired or replaced before continuing operation of the burner.
+NOTE 1: Park type burner cones are 18 gauge 310 stainless steel or similar alloy while Sonic type burners are 16 gauge 310 stainless steel.
+NOTE 2: The welded seam connecting the burner cone mounting flange and burner cone extension should align with the end of the burner draft tube.

-Figure 8-S-25.
+Figure 8-S-24.
 Burner Cone Layout and Bending Pattern

-Figure 8-S-26.
+Figure 8-S-25.
 Burner Cone Details

 Threaded Boss for Spark Plug

-A threaded boss must be welded to side of the burner extension cone for acceptance of the spark plug used to ignite the fuel charge.
+A threaded boss must be welded to the side of the burner extension cone for acceptance of the spark plug used to ignite the fuel charge.
 The threaded boss must be fabricated from American Iron and Steel Institute (AISI) type 310 stainless steel.
 The cylindrical boss must measure 1.125 inches (28.58 mm) in diameter, with a thickness of 0.250 inches (6.4 mm).
-The boss must be threaded using an SAE standard 14 mm x 1.25 mm spark plug tap (figure 8-27).
+The boss must be threaded using an SAE standard 14 mm x 1.25 mm spark plug tap (figure 8-S-26).